sedaro/sedaro-python/sedaro_old/README.md

 ## Notes for Large OpenAPI documents
-If the OpenAPI document is large, imports in sedaro.apis and sedaro.models may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
+If the OpenAPI document is large, imports in sedaro_old.apis and sedaro_old.models may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
 In that case, there are a couple of solutions:

 Solution 1:
 Use specific imports for apis and models like:
-- `from sedaro.apis.default_api import DefaultApi`
+- `from sedaro_old.apis.default_api import DefaultApi`
-- `from sedaro.model.pet import Pet`
+- `from sedaro_old.model.pet import Pet`

 Solution 1:
 Before importing the package, adjust the maximum recursion limit as shown below:
 ```
 import sys
 sys.setrecursionlimit(1500)
-import sedaro
+import sedaro_old
-from sedaro.apis import *
+from sedaro_old.apis import *
-from sedaro.models import *
+from sedaro_old.models import *
 ```